 - “I should be the kind of person who doesn’t spill the coffee – clumsiness isn’t sexy or cool.
 I must be suave and cool all the time.”

-- “I should be the kind of person who doesn’t trip in public – I have to always appear in control of my body.”
+- “I should be the kind of person who doesn’t trip or fall in public – I have to always appear in control of my body.”